13 Best Elderly Footwear Options for Fall Prevention in 2026

 Price and Medicare eligibility

 The GOwalk Joy retails for approximately $60.
-It does not qualify for Medicare reimbursement.
+Medicare does not cover it.

 Where to buy